CanvasPod/Canvas/README.md

 ![](http://f.cl.ly/items/350X372e2i1x2y2A1h0K/canvas-animation.gif)

-We've created a [development tutorial][tutorial] for a better explaination on what Canvas can do.

 The demo app in this project uses [CocoaPods][], please run `pod install` after you download this project, then open `Canvas.xcworkspace`.

 See this screencast in action: